 Support points are also automatically cashed out when a membership is closed.

-However, beyond that, we had already decided Twitter was a raging dumpster fire when its new ownership started trying to drown it with gasoline.
+We had already decided Twitter was a raging dumpster fire when its new ownership started trying to drown it with gasoline.
 Twitter's apparent purpose is to manufacture rage and induce conflict.
 We don't think those are useful properties for a communication channel.
 Nor are they well-suited to working together to find and solve problems.
 As a result, Twitter is not a method we use to interact with our members.

 We always value what our members have to say.
 If you want to share your thoughts with us or need help with something, please use our forums or check your options on the Support tab of our member interface.